Skip to main content

 The Consequences of Ignored Test Results

 Missed or unreviewed test results can have far-reaching consequences.
 Many conditions, especially cancers, infections, and cardiovascular diseases, require quick action to prevent deterioration.
 When communication breaks down, patients often lose that opportunity.
+Consequences of a delayed diagnosis due to ignored tests may include:

 • Progression of an otherwise treatable condition,